What Is Salmonella?

 Can Salmonella Infections Be Prevented?

 Hand washing is a powerful way to guard against Salmonella infections.
-So wash your hands well and often, particularly after trips to the bathroom and before handling food.
+So teach kids to wash their hands well and often, particularly after trips to the bathroom and before handling food.

-Here are some other ways to protect yourself from Salmonella infections:
+Here are some other ways to protect your family from Salmonella infections:

 - Handle eggs carefully.
 Because Salmonella bacteria can contaminate even intact and disinfected grade A eggs, cook them well and avoid serving poached or sunny-side up eggs (with runny yolks).